Pacific Specialty Insurance Review: From an Industry Expert on Home Insurance

 Where is Pacific Specialty Insurance Available?

 Mike McGraw, CEO of Pacific Specialty Insurance, issued an enthusiastic letter regarding the company’s 2020 plans.
-Mike laid out Pacific Specialty’s recent system upgrades and improvements like First Call Resolution to improve customer service communications with insureds, as well as a much slicker agent portal to improve efficiencies.
-Perhaps Pacific Specialty will be able to use these positive changes to distance themselves from future negative client feedback.
-Overall, Pacific Specialty seems like a decent option for property coverage.
+Mike laid out Pacific Specialty’s recent system upgrades and improvements like First Call Resolution to improve customer service communications with insureds, as well as a more advanced agent portal to improve efficiencies.
+Overall, Pacific Specialty seems like a solid option for property coverage.
 The carrier has been in the industry for decades and maintains a solid customer base, a high level of financial security, and sufficient product offerings.

 At your service,